JRCSTU/CO2MPAS-TA/doc/faq.rst

 Where can the user find |CO2MPAS| workshop material?
 ----------------------------------------------------
-Workshop material is always uploaded in
-`presentation chapter <https://github.com/JRCSTU/CO2MPAS-TA/wiki/Presentations-from-CO2MPAS-meetings>`_.
+Workshop material is always uploaded in the `presentation chapter <https://github.com/JRCSTU/CO2MPAS-TA/wiki/Presentations-from-CO2MPAS-meetings>`_.

 Model